kamoclav/openhack-mc4h/Challenge-10/ReadMe.md

 Data shared and aggregated using the FHIR standard offers rich analytics potential.

 In this challenge we will utilize FHIR data for analytics.
-The lesson will be broken into two sections Data Analysis & Statistical Modeling and Data Visualization
+The lesson will be broken into two sections: Data Analysis & Statistical Modeling, and Data Visualization.